By AFSC Human Mobility Team in Latin America and the Caribbean

 People should be able to seek legal protection in the country where they feel safe.
 The administration must guarantee that people seeking asylum and all immigrants can pursue their cases in both physical freedom and digital freedom in the U.S. That means NO detention by immigrant enforcement agencies and no ankle monitors.

 Expand the Temporary Protection Status (TPS) program, which provides protection from deportation to people from certain countries afflicted natural disasters, war, and other dangerous conditions.
-Last season’s hurricanes in northern Central America and southern Mexico, in a time of pandemic, have worsened economic conditions.
+Hurricanes in northern Central America and southern Mexico, in a time of pandemic, have worsened economic conditions.
 Climate change will continue to contribute to environmental disasters.
 As part of responding to the humanitarian crisis in the region, the U.S. should expand TPS by designating or redesignating TPS status for Guatemala, Honduras, El Salvador, and Mexico.

 We hope you will stand with all migrants and communities throughout Latin America.
 Join us in calling on the U.S. to move away from militarized responses and toward policies that address root causes of migration and displacement while respecting the human right to migrate and seek asylum freely.